-Last month my friend Ellen called me to come over and check out her twin daughters Cate and Claire’s bedroom.
+Last month my friend Ellen called me to come over and check out her twin girls Cate and Claire’s bedroom.
 She said it was in need of a serious sprucing up.
 Now I take that with a grain of salt because I think her house is one to the most beautiful homes in Rochester and her taste is impeccable.
 Last year I had painted her son’s nursery and the Jack and Jill bathroom that the three share.
 There is no shying away from color when it comes to this family and that’s why Ellen gave me carte blanche to give these girls a room that they could grow into.
 Heres how it went.

 Ellen loves stripes but we had painted horizontal stripes in the bathroom and Jack’s nursery so we went with vertical stripes.
 The walls were painted in Sherwin Williams Venus Pink SW650.
 I chose larger 10 inch stripes in SW 6504 Skyhigh and 6 inch stripes in SW6714 Citrine.